MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 ### Azure Active Directory authentication

 The `Aad` authentication kind is a specialized version of OAuth for Azure Active Directory.
-It uses the same AAD client as the built-in Power Query connectors that support
+It uses the same Azure AD client as the built-in Power Query connectors that support
 Organization Account authentication.

 > [!Note]